Chemical Threat and Effect Assessments

 Threat assessment, disarmament and non-proliferation

 The dominant tasks in the area of threat assessment focus both on the CBRN threat relating to national chemical and biological weapon programmes and technology development, and on threats from non-state actors.
 There is also work on threat assessment in situations where the wider threat concerns CBRN matters.

 In the area of disarmament and non-proliferation, the work is focused on direct assistance for the Ministry for Foreign Affairs in support of Sweden’s involvement in the conventions on chemical weapons and on biological and toxin weapons.
 The work on disarmament questions is governed by the needs of the Ministry for Foreign Affairs and is characterised by developments within the respective conventions and the European Union.

 A variety of methods

-We work using a variety of methods ranging from exercise activities and scenario development to the conduct of studies supported by international workshops and symposia.
+We work using a variety of methods ranging from exercise activities, scenario development and intelligence analysis, to the conduct of studies and workshops.
 A large part of the work on disarmament and non-proliferation relies on FOI’s broad technical competence and many years’ experience of participation in the work of multilateral organisations.

-FOI’s activities in this field are to a certain extent event-driven and characterised both by relatively rapid short-term tasks and by preparatory work prior to planned activities as well as long-term strategic questions.
-Examples of FOI’s contributions include providing the Government Offices of Sweden with underlying data relating to threat scenarios, data to support work within the framework of the EU Council working groups and direct support to the inspection authorities in the context of licence applications relating to Swedish exports.
-FOI also gives lectures and educational sessions on subjects such as non-proliferation, disarmament and the CBRN threat picture.
+FOI’s activities in this field are to a certain extent event-driven and characterised both by relatively rapid short-term tasks and by preparatory work prior to planned activities, as well as long-term strategic questions.
+Examples of FOI’s contributions include providing the Government Offices of Sweden with underlying data relating to threat scenarios, data to support work within the framework of the EU Council working groups, and direct support to the inspection authorities in the context of licence applications relating to Swedish exports.